A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles: Introduction

-We apply the lemma for odd $X$-walks to the set $X=N$ of the wall $W_1$.
-In case when there is a small hitting set $Y$ of directed odd $N$-walks, there is a strongly connected component $H$ of $G-Y$ containing most part of the well-linked set $T$, and it implies that most part of the cylindrical wall $W$ is also contained in $H$.
-On the other hand, if $H$ has a directed odd cycle, then one can find a directed odd $N$-walk, which leads to a contradiction.
-So, $Y$ together with $T\setminus V(H)$ gives a hitting set for all directed odd cycles, which is small.
-In the case when there are many odd $N$-walks, we show in Section~\ref{sec:main}, that we can use the bipartite cylindrical wall to find a half-integral packing of $k$ directed odd cycles.
-This completes the proof.
+In case when there is a small set $Y$ of vertices meeting all directed odd $N$-walks, there is a strong component $H$ of $G-Y$ containing most of the vertices in $T$.
+We can argue that more than half of the columns of $W$ are also contained in~$H$.
+On the other hand, if $H$ has a directed odd cycle, then one can find a directed odd $N$-walk, which is a contradiction.
+So, $Y$ together with $T\setminus V(H)$ gives a hitting set for directed odd cycles, which is small.
+In the case when there are many directed odd $N$-paths, we show in Section~\ref{sec:main} that we can use the bipartite cylindrical wall to find a half-integral packing of $k$ odd cycles, which contradicts the assumption that $\nu_2(G)<k$.

-We remark that our approach can be adapted to simplify the proof of the half-integral Erd\H{o}s-P\'osa property of (undirected) odd cycles, given by Reed~\cite{Reed1999}.
-We can use the tangle truncation version of the grid-minor theorem~\cite{RST1994} to obtain a similar result in Section~\ref{sec:welllinked}, and then use the odd $A$-path theorem~\cite{Chudnovsky2006} in a similar way.
+This part of finding a half-integral packing of $k$ directed odd cycles from many directed odd $N$-paths is technical.
+The odd $N$-paths may intersect with the other part of the bipartite wall $W'$.
+So, we first extract parity-breaking paths from given odd $N$-paths that intersect a small portion of the bipartite wall, and then find a large subwall $W''$ that is disjoint from selected parity-breaking paths.
+By connecting $W''$ and parity-breaking paths using paths in $W'$, we obtain a half-integral packing of directed paths that only attach to the boundary of $W''$.
+Then, using the internal part of $W''$, we complete each directed path to a directed odd cycle.